 Several adjustments have to be made to the balance sheet of the Norwegian company or the Norwegian part of the group when calculating the equity ratio.
 In case different accounting principles have been applied in the local Norwegian accounts and group accounts, the local accounts must be adjusted in line with the principles applied in the group accounts.
 In addition, goodwill (or badwill) and other (positive or negative) excess values in the group accounts relating to the Norwegian company or the Norwegian part of the company group must be allocated to these entities.
 The local balance sheets must also be adjusted for shares in and claims against other group companies.
 Shares in group companies shall be set off against equity and total assets, whereas claims against group companies shall be set off against debt and total assets.
 The equity ratio of the Norwegian company, or the Norwegian part of the group, shall be compared with the equity ratio in the group accounts.
 The comparison can be made with group accounts prepared under NGAAP, IFRS, IFRS for SMEs, local GAAP of an EEA country, US GAAP, or Japanese GAAP.
 The group accounts and the local accounts for the Norwegian company or the Norwegian part of the group, including the above-mentioned adjustments, must be approved by the auditor.

-As announced in the 2020 state budget, the Ministry of Finance has introduced minor editorial and clarifying changes to the interest limitation rules with effect from the income year 2019.
+As announced in the 2020 state budget, the Ministry of Finance has introduced minor editorial and clarifying changes to the interest limitation rules.
 A surviving entity of a merger may not claim the escape clause on a company level.
-The entity may however claim the escape clause on a group level if the Norwegian equity ratio is no more than two percentage points lower than equity ratio of the group as a whole.
-Further, the definition of “group companies” is amended to only apply to companies that would be consolidated according to an accounting standard e.g. IFRS.
+The entity may, however, claim the escape clause on a group level if the Norwegian equity ratio is no more than two percentage points lower than the equity ratio of the group as a whole.
+Further, the definition of 'group companies' is amended to only apply to companies that could be consolidated according to IFRS.

 Controlled foreign companies (CFCs)